-Credit risk refers to the situation in which the borrower defaults on its contractual obligations, thereby generating a financial loss for the Entity and which is essentially derived from customer accounts receivable and liquid funds.
-The Entity does not believe it has a significant credit risk as of December 31, 2023 and 2022 a result of its financial position as of such date.
+Credit risk refers to the situation in which the borrower defaults on its contractual obligations, generating a financial loss for the Entity and which is essentially derived from accounts receivable from customers and liquid funds.
+The Entity does not consider that it has a significant credit risk at December 31, 2023 and 2022 as a result of its financial position at that date.